imrafaelmerino/vertx-effect/docs/README.md

 As you can imagine, using Jackson, the more verticles you have, the more messages have to be copied, putting a lot of pressure on the garbage collector and decreasing performance.
-Furthermore, the bigger the Jsons are, the longer it takes to copy them. **This is a problem since, to get the most out of the actor model, you need to create as many Verticles as possible**.
+Furthermore, the bigger the Jsons are, the longer it takes to copy them. **This is a problem since, to get the most out of the actor model, you need to create as many verticles as possible**.

 Find below the result of a benchmark carried out with [jmh](https://openjdk.java.net/projects/code-tools/jmh/), comparing the Jsons from **Jackson** and **json-values**.
-The benchmark consists of sending messages to a Verticle that just returns them back without doing any computation nor modification (go to [JacksonVsJsValues](https://github.com/imrafaelmerino/vertx-effect/blob/master/performance/src/main/java/vertx/effect/performance/benchmarks/JacksonVsJsValues.java) for further details on the benchmark).`
+The benchmark consists of sending messages to a verticle that just returns them back without doing any computation nor modification (go to [JacksonVsJsValues](https://github.com/imrafaelmerino/vertx-effect/blob/master/performance/src/main/java/vertx/effect/performance/benchmarks/JacksonVsJsValues.java) for further details on the benchmark).

 ```text
 Benchmark                     Mode    Cnt      Score     Error      Units